daksheshs/MachineCoding/README.md

 # MachineCoding
-This repo includes solutions to different machine coding round design problems Language used: Java
+This repo includes solutions to different machine coding round design problems.
+Language used: Java